Train 1900 (Minett Park Fond-de-Gras)

 Notable structures

-Fond-de-Gras restored station building and turntable; Minett Park open-air museum complex (Giele Botter, Paul Wurth Hall, Épicerie Victor Binck); Lasauvage village halt; preserved iron-ore loading infrastructure at Fond-de-Gras
+Fond-de-Gras restored station building and turntable (single 23-metre hand-operated); Minett Park open-air museum complex (Giele Botter, Paul Wurth Hall, Épicerie Victor Binck grocery store); Lasauvage village halt; preserved iron-ore loading infrastructure at Fond-de-Gras

 Typical speed